RoxasShadow/ginko/README.md

 Technical details
 -----------------

-- There are no users, groups or any kind of authentication
-- This is not supposed to be exposed to the internet
+- There are no users, groups or any kind of authentication as this is not supposed to be exposed over the internet
-- The frontend is based on Bootstrap and React, the backend on Ruby on Rails 5 backed by SQLite3
+- The frontend is based on Bootstrap and React.js, the backend on Ruby on Rails 5 backed by SQLite3
 - Digits are stored as cents in big decimal database columns with precision set to 8 digits

 Setup